Mic92/nixpkgs-review/README.md

 - [ ] build on multiple platforms
 - [ ] test backports
 - [ ] show pull request description + diff during review
-- [ ] spawn nix-shell also if some packages did not build

 ## Run tests